How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 Watch the video below:

-Step 1: Free download and launch DVDFab DVD Ripper on your computer.
-Select the "Ripper" module and insert your DVD disc into your optical drive.
+Firstly, download and open DVDFab 13 on your computer.
+Select the "Ripper" module and insert your DVD into your optical drive.
 If your source is an ISO image file or a folder, simply drag and drop it into the software.

-Step 3: Then go back to the main interface and you can set the options for titles, chapters, audio, and subtitles to choose your favorite DVD clips to rip. you can also add external subtitles as you like.
+Then go back to the main interface and you can set the options for titles, chapters, audio, and subtitles.
+You can also add external subtitles as you like.

-💡When copying a DVD to your computer using DVDFab DVD Ripper, choosing the right output format and settings is essential for achieving the best balance between quality, compatibility, and file size.
+💡When copying a DVD to computer using DVDFab DVD Ripper, choosing the right format and settings is essential to balance quality, compatibility, and file size.
 Below are the recommended settings based on different needs.

 Use Case